caiafaverde/MidiSlicer/README.md

 In the process, MidiSlicer moved from a first class application to just another demo project, so the solution is still named MidiSlicer - I'm stuck with the GitHub of that name.
 The core library project is named Midi.

 I wrote a [comprehensive article at codeproject](https://www.codeproject.com/Articles/5272315/Midi-A-Windows-MIDI-Library-in-Csharp) on using this library, and I recommend using it.
 The latest version of the code is always here at GitHub.

+THe primal goal of this fork is to experiment with Euclidean rythms as well as sending drum sequences to Korg Volka Sample.